SergioETrillo/tigretoncio.github.io/_posts/2016-03-26-linked-lists.md

 end
 {% endhighlight %}

 This method accepts two parameters, a list (hash) and a variable that is used to count the number of nodes that is initialised to 1.
 If you are already in the tail of the list, `list[:next]` will be `nil` and you can return the number of nodes `count`.
 Notice that if you pass a list with only one node, the method will return 1, that is, the value by default.
-Otherwise, you call again the countNodes method passing as arguments the next node of the list and incrementing the count in 1.
+Otherwise, you call **recursively** the countNodes method passing as arguments the next node of the list and incrementing the count in 1.
+So, each time you call the method, the count will increment in one unit until arriving to the tail.
+At that moment, the method returns the result.